Protest against the installation of a Verizon small-cell tower on the corner of 5th and Longfellow.

 We are not quite sure if this simply meant for the day, week, month, etc. but we would like to keep manning the station in case they do come back tomorrow.

-Ward 6 Council Member Steve Kozachik arrives and discuss the situation.
+Ward 6 Council Member Steve Kozachik arrives to discuss the situation.

 Residents join together for conversation and to sign the petition that will be sent to the City.